machine-detonation/E4EEFB/README.md

 3. Kids SHOULD be allowed on internet as long as they stay in kids spaces.
-The reason why the Internet isn't super safe for kids is because people kept promoting adult content in spaces that clearly are not meant for adult content (*I.E, My Little Pony, Roblox as a whole, etc*) Don't blame the kids, blame the people who are ruining kids spaces.
+The reason why the Internet isn't super safe for kids is because people keep promoting adult content in spaces that clearly are not meant for adult content (*I.E, My Little Pony, Roblox as a whole, etc*).
+Don't blame the kids, blame the people who are ruining kids spaces. this is a bit of an unpopular opinion and it upsets me so much omfg